 Male representative authority does not mean that the male is superior in nature to the female any more than it would mean the female is superior to the male because the female can bear children.
 With people, authority deals with position, not nature.
 In the Trinity, the Father sent the Son and the Son was made flesh (John 1:1,14) under the law (Galatians 4:4), and thus Jesus would say that the Father was greater than he (John 14:28).
 This is because Jesus was in a lesser position that God the Father, even though Jesus is called God the Son (John 1:1, 14; Colossians 2:9; Hebrews 1:8).
 So as the male gender he was under the law and in submission.
 But, because he's God in flesh, he is superior to us by nature and has the authority to represent us.

-So, gender specific terms in relationship to God are connected to theological doctrines.
-If those gender specific terms are altered, then those related doctrines can be affected as well.
-This is why we should not compromise the word of God and subject it to gender specific political correct ideology.
+So, gender specific terms in relation to God are connected to theological doctrines.
+If those gender-specific terms are altered, then those related doctrines can be affected as well.
+This is why we should not compromise the word of God and subject it to gender-specific political correct ideology.
 The word of God is not to be altered by the whims of secular people.
 It is the other way around.
 The secular world, whether it admits it or not, is subject to the word of God.
 Therefore, the word of God stands secure and superior to man, including his politically correct views.